 Strategic planning is an important, often overlooked facet of business growth.

 You see, business leaders who spend too much time working in the business forget to work on the business.
 The day-to-day pays the bills, after all.

-But if you want your business to stand the test of time, it’s important to step back and focus on long-term strategic planning.
+But if you want your business to stand the test of time, it’s important to step back and focus on strategic planning, whether it’s long-term or short-term.
+Today we’re going to focus on the long-term strategic planning.

 I spend a lot of time with our clients on multi-day corporate retreats focused on long-term strategy.

 As facilitator, my goal is twofold: